bowman2001/perplexdoc/content/doc/basic/link/index.md

 The link hook is based on Joe Mooring’s implementation which you can find in his excellent [article on Veriphor](https://www.veriphor.com/articles/link-and-image-render-hooks/) about link and image render hooks.
 {{< /mnote >}}

-The default configuration throws a warning if a page can’t be found and ignores missing fragments.
+Its default configuration throws a warning if a page can’t be found and renders an empty link.
+Fragments are by default rendered as they come --- even when they can’t be found by the hook.

 ```yaml
 render_hooks: